Arbol-Project/Arbol-dApp/README.md

 ## Web App (off-chain)

-The frontend is bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app) and hosted on a Heroku server.
-It is a work in progress and currently provides interfaces for the Dallas Blizzard Protection contract.
-It will contain interfaces for all deployed contracts.
+The frontend is hosted at [arbol-dapp.xyz](https://www.arbol-dapp.xyz).
+The web app is bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app) and powered by Netlify.
+It is a work in progress and will contain interfaces for all deployed contracts.

 ## Chainlink Node (bridge)